22 Great Western Road,

 No one has favorited this theater yet

-The Grand Cinema Theatre is listed in the Bioscope Annual 1914 with a seating capacity of 1,260.
+The Grand Cinema Theatre opened around 1912, and is listed in the Bioscope Annual 1914 with a seating capacity of 1,260.
 It was located in the Westbourne Park district of Paddington in west inner-city London.
 By 1937 it was known as the Grand Cinema with a seating capacity of 1,200.

 During World War II the auditorium was destroyed by German bombs and the ruins remained until 1955/56 when plans were drawn up by architect Richard Seifert.
 It was rebuilt (the original facade was retained) and it re-opened as the Savoy Cinema on 1st January 1957.